What is XBRL? A Complete Guide

 • “Consolidated accounts” is selected instead of alternatives parts of the breakdown such as “Operating segment”

-XBRL vs. alternatives
+XBRL vs. Alternatives

 Every file format and data exchange technology has its own strengths.
 In the table below, we contrast XBRL with a common alternative, XML, to demonstrate particular strong points of XBRL.